-The County of Venture plans to conduct its third public bearing for the sraft FY 203-24 Annual Action Plan.
-The surgest of this public bearing is to receive comments and sack Board of Supervisor's approval bears transmitting the Annual Action Plan to the Department of Hausing and Urban Development (HUD).
+The County of Venture plans to conduct its third public hadring for the araft FY 2023-24 Annual Action Plan.
+The surpose of this public hearing is to receive comments and sack Board Supervisor's approval settlers transmitting the Annual Action Plan to the Department of Hausing and Urban Development (HUD).

-A droft of the 2023-24 Annual Action Plan is available on the County Executive Office's website located at hill ps://www.ventura.org/county-executive-office/community-development/hud-plans-re-profs/ ports/.
+A droft of the 2023-24 Annual Action Plan is available on the County Executive Office's website located of till ps://www.ventura.or/gicounty-executive-office/community-development/hud-plans-reports/.

-The draft 2033-94 Annual Action Plan identifies specific projects to meet goals in the fourth year of the five-wear period covered by the Regional Consolidated Plan, which addresses the unnet needs of low and moderate-income persons and sersons with special needs who reside in the Ventura County Entitlement Area (comprised of the unincorporated areas and the cities at Fillmore.
-Meanager Claim Part Huereme, and Santa Paula) and in the HoME Consortium cities (Ventura County Entitlement Area, Comartillo, Simi Valley, and Thousand Oaks).
+The draft 203-94 Annual Action Plan identifies specific projects to meet goals in the fourth year of the five-year period covered by the Resional Consolidated Plan, which addresses the unnet needs of low and moderate-income persons and persons with special needs who reside in the Ventura County Entitlement Area (comprised of the unincorporated areas and the cities of Filmore, Macroptk, Ciai, Port Huerenie, and Sonta Paula) and in the HOME Consortium cities (Ventura County Entitlement Area, Comarillo, Simi Valley, and Thousand Oaks).